SM4142/PHP-RESTFUL-API-WITH-DOCKER/README.md

 if you set params you have just get a value in function it gives you params as array.
 --Response
-This is another class we'll ussually use to return something. if you want to return json data you should use Response::sendResponse function
+This is another class we'll ussually use to return something. if you want to return json data you should use Response::sendResponse function. how to use you can use like that